Ontario went from summer-like fall weather to winter in a blink of an eye!

 Stay tuned….

-Ephemerals at superlative, spring Corydalis species emerge fast, flower, set seeds and then quietly disappear in early summer.
+Ephemerals at superlative, spring Corydalis species emerge fast, flower abundently, set seeds and then quietly disappear in early summer.
 But for that brief time, they will fill your heart with unconditional love for the years to come.
-The ferny-looking foliage and long spurred, tube-shaped flowers are adorable providing the much needed burst of colors after our long winters; also, precious food for early pollinators.
+The ferny-looking foliage and long spurred, tube-shaped flowers are adorable providing the much needed burst of colors after our long winters; also, they are very precious food for early pollinators.
 They are not a good fit for very ‘tidy’ gardeners, but for all of us wild at heart, they are on the list of ‘plants we cannot live without’.

 Every spring I look fwd to the first Corydalis solida (and others) to start poking through the ground.
 With the same excitement I await for the first bumblebees to arrive; the 2 events are tightly linked.